 Shares of our common stock are suitable only as a long-term investment for persons of adequate financial means who do not need near-term liquidity from their investment.
 We do not expect there to be a public market for our shares and thus it may be difficult for you to sell your shares.
-On a limited basis, you may be able to have your shares repurchased through our share repurchase plan, although we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in our discretion.
+On a limited basis, you may be able to have your shares repurchased through our share repurchase plan.
 You should not buy shares of our common stock if you need to sell them in the near future.
 The minimum initial investment in shares of our common stock that we will accept is \$2,500.